Blazemeter/taurus/site/dat/docs/Installation.md

 ## Docker Image

-Taurus has [Docker image](https://hub.docker.com/r/blazemeter/taurus/) that allows you to run tool as container.
+Taurus provides a [Docker image](https://hub.docker.com/r/blazemeter/taurus/) that lets you run the tool as container.

 To use it, create a directory, for example `/tmp/my-test`, put all configs and additional files like JMXses there, then start Docker like this: